Filmsite Movie Review 100 Greatest Films

 This broad hired you.
 Not Evelyn Mulwray...Somebody wanted to shake Mulwray down.
 She hired you.
 That's how come you found out he was murdered...Mulwray had saltwater in his lungs.
 You were following him day and night.
 You saw who killed him.
 You even took pictures of it.
 It was Evelyn Mulwray and she's been paying you off like a slot machine ever since.

 Other false accusations made against Gittes include "conspiracy, and extortion - minimum."
 Gittes defends Evelyn Mulwray's innocence after telling Escobar that he is "dumber" than he thinks.
-He explains his theory of how Hollis' body was deliberately moved to the reservoir to divert attention from the ocean, although he was actually killed by the salt-water ocean where the water was being dumped:
+Jake explains his theory of how Hollis' body was deliberately moved to the reservoir to divert attention from the ocean, although he was actually killed by the salt-water ocean where the water was being dumped:

 What do you think?
 Evelyn Mulwray knocked off her husband in the ocean, then dragged him up to a reservoir 'cause she thought it would look more like an accident?
 Mulwray was murdered and moved because somebody didn't want his body found in the ocean...He found out they were dumpin' water there.
 That's what they were tryin' to cover up.

 When Gittes can't prove his point, he takes the police to the isolated run-off location where water was being dumped nightly.
 Yelburton, now the new water commissioner, is reported to have confirmed Jake's contention with a twist: "There's irrigation in the valley, and there's always a little run-off after they do that.
 And he says Gittes knows this and he's been goin' around makin' irresponsible accusations all last week."
 To Jake's way of thinking, Escobar is implicated in the conspiracy with Yelburton and the lieutenant fears bucking the department's criminal activities - he "wants to hang onto his little gold bar."
 And he fears that Escobar may cause him to lose his own detective's license.
-Gittes is given two hours to present himself and his "client"-suspect Evelyn at Escobar's office.
+Gittes is given two hours to present himself and his "client"-suspect Evelyn (suspected of Hollis' murder) at Escobar's office.

 Gittes enters the Mulwray mansion where he finds signs that the house is being closed up in preparation for a trip - the maid is covering furniture with white sheets.
 In the garden patio area, the gardener repeats his frustration - but adds two more words: "Salt water - very bad for glass."
 Gittes suddenly stops short with insight and clear vision - he realizes that the water in the estate's fishpond is salt water [what was found in Hollis' lungs].
 He asks the gardener to fish out the sparkling object he had seen earlier but didn't have time to fish out.
 The object is a pair of cracked spectacles [Hollis' glasses?], leading Gittes to assume that Hollis was drowned by Evelyn in their domestic salt-water fishpond, and then his body was dragged to the reservoir.
 And he fears that Evelyn is planning to flee the scene with the crime's only witness - the young girl, and ultimately, she will frame him as an accessory to the murder.